 This eleven day summer school, organized by the University of the Americas in cooperation with Bournemouth University, explores community communication and the promotion and documentation of indigenous language and culture.
 Classes will take place at the University of the Americas, Quito, and near Tena, in the Amazon.
 Project teams will work on strategies focused on documenting and promoting the Quijos Nationality´s language and cultural practices using digital communication tools and social media.
 Quijos youth will co-direct the projects, developing media and documentation techniques for the study and promotion of the language and culture of the area.

-Registration is limited to 25 participants, incuding Quijos participants.
+Registration is limited to 25 participants, including Quijos participants.
 The languages of instruction are English and Spanish.
 Translation will be available for some instructional activities.
 Nonetheless, it is advisable that students prepare accordingly for a bilingual experience in order to take full advantage of interaction opportunities with participants from diverse origin.
-Knowledge and willingness to learn Napo Kichwa is strongly advised.
+Willingness to learn Napo Kichwa is strongly advised.

 – To study community media production and promotion through action-research.